tytydraco/yessleep/out/Help_Is_On_The_Way.md

 The stranding itself is a blur.
 Listen, I hadn't been thinking straight when I gunned it onto that unpaved road.
 Before I knew it the floodwaters were sliding up past the tires.
 When the engine sputtered out, I just sat there for a while, searching for the will to face the deep shit I was in.
 Then, seeing as I had no choice, I made the call.

 So there I sat, three hours later.
 My cellphone battery read 1%.
 The daylight was running low.
-Taking in the lone dirt path and endless repeating pines, I was acutely aware of the fact that, for perhaps the first time in my life, I was utterly alone.
+Taking in the desolate dirt path and endless repeating pines, I was acutely aware of the fact that, for perhaps the first time in my life, I was utterly alone.

 I had just popped in another CD and lit up a cig when the crunch of what could only be footsteps made me freeze.
 I glanced in the rearview.
 Nothing but empty road stretched out behind.
 The sound came again, louder.
 It seemed to approach from somewhere ahead, closer to the driver's side.
 I flicked on my headlights and peered out towards the pines.